London borough by boroughs

 On the one hand, Dean Street, Frith Street, Beak Street and Old Compton Street are the epicenter of daytime and nighttime activity, with Ronnie Scott's jazz club as the pinnacle of entertainment.
-On the other hand, if you are a theater buff, I recommend the Shaftesbury Avenue, pure stage art!
+On the other hand, if you are a theater buff, I recommend the Shaftesbury Avenue.
+Stage art in its purest form!

 And finally, if you are one of those who can not leave without catching anything souvenir, I advise you to follow the streets of: Carnaby Street, Oxford Street and Regent Street, I' m sure you'll end up buying something!

-There are many good things to be found in Dalston beyond its plentiful Turkish restaurants.
+There are many good things to be found in Dalston beyond its abundant Turkish restaurants.

-Dalston is certainly an area that brings together all sorts of activities; what's more, you can live a lifetime in this neighborhood and not miss a thing.
+Dalston is certainly a space that brings together all sorts of activities; what's more, you can live a lifetime in this neighborhood and not miss a thing.

 10. South Bank

-This famous neighborhood encompasses Shakespeare's original Globe Theatre, the National Gallery of British Art (Tate) and the wonderful Wobbly Bridge (also known as Millennium Bridge), a must-see if you opt for a Harry Potter tour.
+This famous neighborhood is home to Shakespeare's original Globe Theatre, the National Gallery of British Art (Tate) and the wonderful Wobbly Bridge (also known as Millennium Bridge), a must-see if you opt for a Harry Potter tour.

-In addition, and thanks to its incredible location, you can get excellent views of the river (including the cruises that pass through the Thames) and some of the most important monuments of London.
+In addition, and thanks to its incredible location, you can get great views of the river (including cruises along the Thames) and some of London's most important monuments.

 11. Notting Hill